Conic linear series and pencils of plane quartics: Introduction

 \section{Introduction}

-Let $C\subset\bP^{3}$ be a smooth non-degenerate projective complex curve of degree $d$.
+Let $C\subset\bP^{3}$ be a smooth non-degenerate complex projective curve of degree $d$.
 We call a \emph{conic linear system} on $C$ a linear system which is cut out on $C$ by cones of fixed degree whose vertex is disjoint from $C$ (see \Cref{limnormali}).
-In this paper we carry on a detailed study of these objects and their limits as the vertex specializes to a point of $C$.
+In this paper we carry out a detailed study of these objects and of their limits as the vertex specializes to a point of $C$.

-Our original motivation comes from the following problem: construct, if possible, non-isotrivial pencils of plane curves with only one base point, all whose members are irreducible and with general member smooth.
+Our original motivation comes from the following problem: to construct, if possible, non-isotrivial pencils of plane curves with a single base point, whose members are all irreducible and whose general member is smooth.
 The case of cubics, which we studied extensively in the recent paper \cite{MPS}, appeared many times in the literature from different perspectives: starting with Cayley \cite{Cayley} and ending - to our knowledge - with Koll\'ar \cite[Example 46]{Kollar}.
 The construction in \cite{MPS} is related to the torsion points of order $9$ on a plane cubic (see also \cite{Gat}).

 We wondered if the method of \cite{MPS} could also be modified to treat the case of higher degree plane curves.
 In order to work with torsion points as before, it seemed unavoidable to use elliptic curves.
 We thus tried to work in $\pr^{n-1}$ with elliptic curves of degree $n$ and hypersurfaces, coming back to $\pr^2$ by projections.
 This naturally led us to study cones, and divisors cut out on the curve by them.
 We soon realized that our wishful thinking was difficult to implement in full generality.
-In this paper we set the theoretical framework to work with curves of any degree in $\pr^3$, obtaining some general results on cones and divisors for any smooth curve in $\pr^3$.
+In this paper we set the theoretical framework to work with curves of any degree in $\pr^3$, obtaining some general results on cones and ``conic'' divisors for any smooth curve in $\pr^3$.
 As an application we solve our original problem for $d=4$.